Arizona State University at Tempe

 Directions if southbound: Take Highway 17 south to Highway I-10 east (exit 200A).
 Take Loop 202 east (Exit 147).
 Exit at Scottsdale/Rural Rd.
 Turn right on Rural Rd, and then right on Apache Blvd.
 Turn right on Normal Avenue, which is the street after McAllister Ave.
 Follow the signs to Visitor Parking Structure 1.

 Parking at the university is free in some lots on Sundays and after 7pm on weekdays.
 There is a fee at other times, depending on which lot you are in.
 Access to the visitor parking lots is available from 6am-10:30pm Monday-Friday.
-Visitor parking costs $2 per hour with an $8 maximum charge, and cash only is accepted.
+Visitor parking costs $3 per hour with a $10 maximum charge.

 Gammage Auditorium, call (480)965-3434.
 Nelson Fine Arts Center, call 965-9011.
 Physical Sciences Building, call 965-9011.
 Life Sciences Center, call 965-9011.